Rodney Letterman’s Strange disappearance and death in Devil’s Den

 The search for Rodney Letterman

-Search and rescue teams from several counties as well as the Arkansas Department of Parks and Tourism scoured the area of Devil’s Den State Park on foot as well as using ATVs and horses when Rodney was declared missing.
+When Rodney was declared missing, search and rescue teams from several counties and the Arkansas Department of Parks and Tourism scoured the area of Devil’s Den State Park on foot, using ATVs and horses.

-Searchers located the cellphone belonging to Rod, but other clues were not disclosed.
-His wife Stacia said, “He wasn’t feeling good before he went and was exhausted and didn’t have his medicine and we know he doesn’t have his phone; it was found at the campsite.”
+Searchers located Rod's cellphone, but other clues were not disclosed.
+His wife, Stacia, said, “He wasn’t feeling good before he went and was exhausted and didn’t have his medicine, and we know he doesn’t have his phone; it was found at the campsite.”

 Butterfield hiking trail Devils Den